Welcome Bonus! Use code WELCOME_SPEEDY+10% for +10% links on any SpeedyIndex top-up!

 Robots.txt Issues

-This file is like a "Do Not Enter" sign for Googlebot.
-If it's misconfigured, it can accidentally block Google from important pages or your entire site.
+This critical file acts as a set of instructions for search engine crawlers.
+If misconfigured, it can inadvertently block Googlebot from accessing important pages, sections, or even your entire website.

 "noindex" Tag Problems